vaakash/aakash-web/docs/git-it-write/faq.md

 ### Post is not updating automatically when files in the repository are updated

-Posts will be updated whenever Github sends an event to your WordPress site that files are added/updated.
-Please ensure that webhook related settings are set correctly both in the plugin and at the Github repository settings.
+Posts will be updated whenever GitHub sends an event to your WordPress site that files are added/updated.
+Please ensure that webhook related settings are set correctly both in the plugin and at the GitHub repository settings.

 Go to logs page and view logs for any errors or failures while processing the event.

-You can also view Github webhook settings page for all the events sent and the response received for various times.
+You can also view GitHub webhook settings page for all the events sent and the response received for various times.

 ### Does it support Gutenberg ?

-Since HTML files are not supported right now, Gutenberg is not supported.
-When HTML supported is added, the Gutenberg block HTML template can be used.
+Yes, Gutenberg/block editor stores post content as a HTML comments behind the scenes.
+So if you can insert the same block syntax (i.e HTML comments) in the markdown file, then the block will work as expected in the post.
+Learn more about the [block editor post format here](https://developer.wordpress.org/block-editor/getting-started/faq/#how-is-data-stored-ive-seen-html-comments-what-is-their-purpose)

 ### Can I use shortcodes in file content ?

 Yes, shortcodes can be used as is like normal.

-### How to display the Github edit link in the post ?
+### How to display the GitHub edit link in the post ?

 There is an inbuilt shortcode `[g2w_edit_link]` which can be added to the post content template in the repository settings page.
 This will return an output like `Edit this page`.
 Below shortcode attributes are supported.